WayfindEntertainment/Bedrock-Debug-Screen/README.md

 ## How to Install

-Download the [latest version](https://github.com/GraphicArtQuest/Bedrock-Debug-Screen/releases/latest) of the addon.
+Download the [latest version](https://github.com/WayfindEntertainment/Bedrock-Debug-Screen/releases/latest) of the addon.
 Once downloaded, double click it to run.
 Minecraft will automatically import the addon.

 Your world will need to enable the Beta APIs in the game settings for this addon to work.
-Please note that this is an irreversible setting change.
+Please note that this is an irreversible setting change for this world.

 ## Using In Game